-SoWk 4610 Special Topics in Social Work (3) Selected Topics of contemporary interest in social work or specialized fields of practice; variable content.
+SOWK 4610 Special Topics in Social Work (3) Selected Topics of contemporary interest in social work or specialized fields of practice; variable content.
 May be repeated for a maximum of 9 semester hours.
-Prerequisite: 9 semester hours of social work, graduate standing, or consent of instructor.
+Prerequisite: SOWK 3600 or concurrently, or graduate standing, or consent of instructor.

-SoWk 4620 Social Services and the Elderly (3) Development of public policy and social service programming.
+SOWK 4620 Social Services & Policy with Older Adults (3)

+Development of public policy and social service programming.
 Present and potential utility of individual, group and community intervention modalities as they relate to both the private troubles and public issues of aging.
-Prerequisite: 9 semester hours of social work, graduate standing or consent of instructor.
+Prerequisite: SOWK 3600 or concurrently, or graduate standing, or consent of instructor.